platipodium/mossco-code/doc/reference_manual/src/recipes/r03_installing_prerequisites_by_hand.markdown

         ./configure --prefix=$PREFIX
         make -j8 && make check && make install

-> You might need the additional option `configure --disable-multilib` to make this work if you system does not have 32 bit libraries.
+> You might need the additional option `--disable-multilib` to make this work if your system does not have 32 bit libraries.

 From now on, *do not* use gcc/gfortran/g++ as your compilers, but *use mpifort/mpicc/mpiCC* as your compilers.
 You can tell this to your system by setting